OpenMined/PyDP/examples/restaurant_demo/README.md

 ![Daily sums](img/sums_per_day.png)

-The code below uses `BoundedSum` to calculate the differentially private sums of the visitors' spendings for a single day.
+`BoundedSum` is used to calculate the differentially private sums of the <b>visitor's</b> spendings for a single day.

 ```